01Don't Be Afraid to Ask for a Round of Introductions

 Once you establish that much, be sure to introduce yourself in person and be as friendly and as engaging as possible.
 Your introduction can be simple.
 You should, of course, state your name and the role you are taking on.
 It also can be helpful to share a tidbit of your experience (like where you last worked and what you did there), so your co-workers can get a sense of your perspective and processes.

 The elevator pitch—a pitch no longer than the time it takes to ride an elevator—you may have used when job searching will work well for quick introductions.

-This will give you a clear idea of who you will be reporting to, who you will be managing and who you will be working with laterally.
-If you work at a large company, the structure of your organization may not be immediately clear.
+It will give you a clear idea of who you will be reporting to, who you will be managing and who you will be working with laterally.
+If you work at a large company, the structure of your organization may not be immediately apparent.

 Don’t be afraid to approach your contact in human resources to ask if he or she can provide an "org chart" so you can get a sense of who you’ll be reporting to and who you might be managing.

 Ask your supervisor who you will be interfacing with most often and take extra care to make a good impression.